 CES 2020 has been quite the experience this year, and we’re only just half way through.
-There’s been a whole load of interesting and exciting announcements, reveals and proof of concepts.
+There’s been a whole load of interesting and exciting technology announcements, reveals and proof of concepts.
 From monitors, to hardware, cars and AI – you name it and there’s probably been something mind-shattering showcased at CES.

-We’re taking a look at the some of the highlights so far, focusing specifically on the awesome tech arriving on the scene for PC, laptop and mobile users alike.
+We’re taking a look at some of the highlights so far, focusing specifically on the awesome tech arriving on the scene for PC, laptop and mobile users alike.

 There’s a great deal of ogling and eyeballing at CES, so what better way to kick off the highlights than with the numerous visual treats the event’s had on offer.

 Samsung’s odyssey continues…

 First up is the latest and greatest in curved gaming monitors.
 Samsung have announced the Odyssey series’ newest member to the family, the G9 1000r gaming monitor.
 Designed for ‘intense’ gaming experiences, this 1000r (radius) curved monitor sees the deepest curve yet, and certainly the first ever seen on a super ultra-wide 32:9 monitor.
 That makes it the first of its kind on the market.
 It also makes the hardcore racing-sim guys, well, pretty hard.